maskmanlucifer/Wikit/README.md

 # Wikit-Extension.
-A small extension to make topic searching easier.
+A small chrome extension to make topic searching easier.